crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 layout: post
 title: "Making the Rails Default Job Queue Fiber-Based"
 date: 2026-04-21
+last_modified_at: 2026-07-31
-description: "I tried Async::Job for my LLM apps, hit its limits, and patched Solid Queue to run jobs as fibers instead."
+description: "I patched Solid Queue to run jobs as fibers.
+Now it ships in 1.6.0, making the Rails default ready for highly concurrent, cooperative I/O-bound jobs."
 tags: [Ruby, Async, Rails, Solid Queue, Performance, Concurrency, Open Source]
 image: /images/solid-queue-async.webp
 sendfox_campaign_id: 2790538
 ---
+> **Update, July 31, 2026:** [Solid Queue 1.6.0][release] has shipped with fiber worker execution.
+The default Rails job queue can now run many long-running, cooperative I/O-bound jobs like LLM streaming far more efficiently, without making the queue database pool grow with the number of jobs waiting on I/O. The setup below now uses the official release.

 Last year I moved the LLM streaming jobs in [Chat with Work][] to [Async::Job][async-job].
 It was fast.
 Genuinely fast.
 Fiber-based execution with Redis, thousands of concurrent jobs on a single thread.
 I was so convinced that I [wrote a whole post][async-article] about why async Ruby is the future for AI apps and recommended it to everyone.

 Then I started hitting walls.